M8 armored gun system: Mobility

-FMC designed the CCVL with to be capable LAPES (low-altitude parachute-extraction system) airdrop from a C-130.
+FMC designed the CCVL to be capable of LAPES (low-altitude parachute-extraction system) airdrop from a C-130.
 The Army required two variants of the AGS.
-One capable of the low-velocity airdrop from the C-17 Globemaster III (intended for the 82nd Airborne), and a heavier variant with roll-on/roll-off capability from the C-5 Galaxy, C-17, C-141 Starlifter and C-130 Hercules.
+One capable of the LVAD from the C-17 Globemaster III (intended for the 82nd Airborne), and a heavier variant with roll-on/roll-off capability from the C-5 Galaxy, C-17, C-141 Starlifter and C-130 Hercules.
 In 1990, the Army had demoted the requirement for LAPES from a required capability to a desired one.
-After winning the AGS contract, FMC further whittled down the weight of the AGS in order make the tank light enough for low-velocity airdrop from a C-130.
+After winning the AGS contract, FMC further whittled down the weight of the AGS in order to make the tank light enough for LVAD from a C-130.
+The AGS was initially several hundred pounds over the weight limit for LVAD from a C-130.
+Initially weight savings was primarily achieved by reducing the weight of the pallets.
+Other changes included: changing the shape of the track, substituting titanium and graphite materials for the autoloader, using titanium hatches instead of aluminum or steel, and using a lighter alloy of steel and titanium for the road wheels.
+The Army tested three airdrops of the pallets with the simulated weight of an AGS.
+However as of January 1994, the Army was exploring meeting the weight requirements simply with changes to the AGS design.

 Level II and III armor packages can be airdropped separately from the AGS and installed in the field in under three hours.
 All versions are air-transportable by C-130, C-141, C-17 and C-5 (one, two, three and five systems respectively).
-For low-velocity airdrop, the vehicle is stripped to a weight of no more than 17.8 ST. The vehicle height is reduced by removing or retracting the commander's cupola.
+For LVAD, the vehicle is stripped to a weight of no more than 17.8 ST. The vehicle height is reduced by removing or retracting the commander's cupola.
 Up to 10 rounds of 105 mm ammunition can be carried in ready capacity.
 The MPF variant retained airlift capability: one could fit on the C-130 and three on the C-17.

 A 1993 TRADOC study called for modifying 53 HEMTTs as Contingency Force Recovery Vehicles to assist with recovering the AGS.
 In 1994, the Army began seeking an assault bridge for the AGS.
-The service was seeking 18 medium assault bridge vehicles, but hadn't been able to identify either an off-the-shelf solution nor funding to develop one.
+The service was seeking 18 medium assault bridge vehicles but hadn't been able to identify either an off-the-shelf solution or funding to develop one.

+The M8 can carry approximately up to a squad of nine mounted infantry on top.

+The MPF variant has a combat weight of 26 ST.